pvdz/fdq/README.md

-# FDQ - Finite Domain solver by qFox
+# FDQ - Finite Domain solver by Peter van der Zee

 This is a finite domain reduction system and solver combined.
 The fdq package combines fdo and fdq together.